syncfusion-content/asp.netwebforms-docs/aspnet/Ribbon/Appearance-and-Styling.md

 ## Add Tab Group

 This method is used to add Ribbon Group dynamically in the Ribbon control.
-This method needs three arguments addTabGroup(Tab index, Groupcollection, Group index)
+This method needs three arguments addTabGroup(Tab index, GroupCollection, Group index)

 Tab index : Index of tab, where the group is to be added.